jsonzilla/UTL/docs/module_random.md

 Thankfully, `<random>` design is quite flexible and fully abstracts the concept of a random bit generator, which makes it seamlessly compatible with any custom PRNG that exposes the necessary API.

 `utl::random` provides `<random>`-compatible implementations of several modern PRNGs.
-By default, rand functions from this header use **Xoshiro256++** as it well tested, used by several modern languages ([Rust](https://docs.rs/rand/latest/rand/), [Julia](https://docs.julialang.org/en/v1/stdlib/Random/), slightly different version is used by [.NET](https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-6/), [GNU FORTRAN](https://gcc.gnu.org/fortran/) and [Lua](https://www.lua.org/manual/5.4/manual.html#pdf-math.random)) as their default and provides an excellent balance of speed and statistical quality.
+By default, rand functions from this header use **Xoshiro256++** as it is well tested, used by several languages ([Rust](https://docs.rs/rand/latest/rand/), [Julia](https://docs.julialang.org/en/v1/stdlib/Random/), slightly different version is used by [.NET](https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-6/), [GNU FORTRAN](https://gcc.gnu.org/fortran/) and [Lua](https://www.lua.org/manual/5.4/manual.html#pdf-math.random)) as their default and provides an excellent balance of speed and statistical quality.

 ### Overview of available PRNGs